Bug report #13670

 - Try to add both views from DBManager.
 Note that the addition of the first view fails while the addition of the second one succeeds.

-#2 Updated by Sebastian Dietrich almost 5 years ago
+#2 Updated by Sebastian Dietrich over 5 years ago

 - Assignee set to Giuseppe Sucameli